-While Microsoft Project certainly has its uses, there are a few shortcomings that might prompt you to look elsewhere.
-Whether you’re looking for something a bit more tailored to your needs or easier to use, one of the Microsoft Project alternatives we’re about to explore should do the trick.
+While Microsoft Project certainly has its uses, a few shortcomings might prompt you to look elsewhere.
+Whether you’re looking for something more tailored to your needs or easier to use, one of the Microsoft Project alternatives we’re about to explore should do the trick.

 Why consider alternatives to MS Project?

-MS Project is useful in a number of ways.
-However, Microsoft nudges you towards the rest of its 365 suite, which can be an inconvenience.
+MS Project is useful in several ways.
+However, Microsoft nudges you towards the rest of its 365 suite, which can be inconvenient.

 Microsoft’s project management software is also not AEC-specific.
-Construction professionals often want features (such as resource management) geared towards their day-to-day tasks.
+Construction professionals often want features (such as resource management) geared toward their day-to-day tasks.

-As you’ll see in the following list, it’s actually quite easy to assemble your own little suite of various productivity apps once you know each program’s strengths and limitations.
-In fact, it’s rare that you’ll find a program offering everything you need for project management.
+As you’ll see in the following list, it’s quite easy to assemble your own little suite of various productivity apps once you know each program’s strengths and limitations.
+You’ll rarely find a program offering everything you need for project management.
 With the following solutions, you’ll at least have some choice as to what programs you connect.

 What to look for in a Microsoft Project alternative